denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 1. Duplicate the "1" table to have a user inputted amount of duplicates

-2. Do the bipartite matching on that duplicated "1" table
+2. Do the bipartite matching on that duplicated "1" table.
+The resulting output would look like this:

-3. De-duplicate / Collapse the results to have a `1-n` matching that looks like follows:

 Resulting Matching Excerpt: